-Table 4: Assessment of the Extent to Which Selected Subproject Schedules for Military Health System (GENESIS Collectively Met Best Practices
+Table 4: Assessment of the Extent to Which Selected Subproject Schedules for Military Health System GENESIS Collectively Met Best Practices

-Sc hedule characteristic Assessment Summary of assessment • mprehensive Captures all activities, as identified in the work breakdown structure (WBS), which defines in detail the work for both the government and its contractors necessary to accomplish a program's objectives.
+Schedule characteristic Assessment Summary of assessment Captures all activities, as identified in the work breakdown structure (WBS), which defines in detail the work for both the government and its contractors necessary to accomplish a program's objectives.
 Establishes the duration of all activities in the same time unit (preferably days) and has specific start and end dates.
-Reflects what resources (e.g., labor, materials, and overhead) are needed to do the work, whether all required resources will be available when needed, and whether any funding or time constraints exist. ••• The integrated master schedule (IMS) and subproject schedules contained activities for both the government and its contractors necessary to accomplish a program's objectives through 2025, although it was unclear whether the IMS captured the entire duration of effort needed.
+Reflects what resources (e.g., labor, materials, and overhead) are needed to do the work, whether all required resources will be available when needed, and whether any funding or time constraints exist.
+The integrated master schedule (IMS) and subproject schedules contained activities for both the government and its contractors necessary to accomplish a program's objectives through 2025, although it was unclear whether the IMS captured the entire duration of effort needed.
 The subproject schedules' activities included a contractor WBS element and a contractor WBS dictionary for tracking key deliverables.
 In addition, activity and milestones names were descriptive, however, there were minor instances of non-unique names.
 The subproject schedules we evaluated included the resources needed to do the work, by name and labor category, and depicted when those resources were needed.
 However, we found instances of over allocated resources, which led us to question whether all assignments were realistic.
 Officials did not provide evidence of efforts made to resolve resource over allocation.
 Over allocated resources result in inefficiency (for example, staff are less productive because of extended overtime) or program delay from unavailable resources.
 The Military Health System GENESIS program office had a process in place to ensure that realistic activity duration estimates allow for discrete progress measurement.
-Activity durations in the subprojects we assessed were short enough to be consistent with the needs of effective planning and program execution. • ell-constructed Sequences all activities-that is, all activities are sequenced in the order that they are to be implemented with the most straightforward logic possible. • There were no instances of dangling or start-to-finish logic, and no summary links in the project schedules that we examined, and the subprojects include a relatively small number of missing logic and unjustified and inactive date constraints.
+Activity durations in the subprojects we assessed were short enough to be consistent with the needs of effective planning and program execution.
+Well-constructed Sequences all activities-that is, all activities are sequenced in the order that they are to be implemented with the most straightforward logic possible.
+Establishes a valid critical path, which represents the chain of dependent activities with the longest total duration.
+A valid critical path is necessary to examine the effects of any activity slippage along this path.
+Identifies the total float time-the amount of time by which an activity can slip before the delay affects the program's estimated finish date-so that a schedule's flexibility can be determined. • There were no instances of dangling or start-to-finish logic, and no summary links in the project schedules that we examined, and the subprojects include a relatively small number of missing logic and unjustified and inactive date constraints.
 The subprojects contained a relatively small number of date constraints, although the subproject 2 schedule had 43 start no earlier constraints-that is, constraints that prevent activities from starting earlier than a specified date.
-We also identified 16 activities in the subproject 2 schedule with lags, some as long as 40 days ^a
+We also identified 16 activities in the subproject 2 schedule with lags, some as long as 40 days. a a a a a a a